mastodon/documentation/content/en/user/posting.md

 One feature that Mastodon provides that you may not have seen on other social networks is the option to attach a content warning to your posts.
 When a content warning is included, the status content will be collapsed by default, and only the CW will be shown, similarly to an email subject line or a "read more" break.
 This can be used to add a summary or subject for your post, to collapse long posts, or to otherwise provide context or setup for the body of the post.

 When media is attached, a checkbox appears to allow you to "mark media as sensitive".
 This hides the full media behind a blurred thumbnail by default.
-Adding a CW to a post automatically marks the post as sensitive as well.
+Adding a CW to a post automatically marks the media as sensitive as well.